Unpacking the True Cost of Moving: Avoid Hidden Fees on Your Cross-Province Journey

 The Importance of a Detailed Moving Estimate

-A detailed moving estimate is your best defense against hidden fees.
+A detailed moving estimate is your best defence against hidden fees.
 Ensure you provide all necessary details about your move, including potential surcharges and a comprehensive inventory list.

 - Provide a full inventory list: This helps in getting an accurate estimate based on weight.
 The more detailed your list, the more precise your estimate will be.